RobertASmith/healthecon_shiny/Tutorial/README.md

 shinyApp(ui, server)
 ```

+### Deploying the app on the web
+There are numerous methods of deploying applications on the web.
+Since our applications are used by a relatively small number of people we have typically used the Shinyapps.io platform provided through R-Studio.
+The method of deploying apps on Shinyapps.io is explained in detail [here](https://shiny.rstudio.com/articles/shinyapps.html).
+For apps which are expected to be used extensively or which require very large datasets it is likely to be much cheaper to use another service.

+### Conclusion

 The aim of this tutorial was to provide a useful reference for those hoping to create a user interface for a health economic model created in R. It is our hope that more health economic models will be created open source, and open access so that other economists can critique, learn from and adapt these models.
 The creation of user interfaces for these apps should improve transparency further, allowing stakeholders and third parties to conduct their own sensitivity analysis.
-The future is bright, maybe even shiny.
+We are particularly interested in the use of R and R-Shiny in public health decision modelling, so feel free to get in touch with any queries.

 # References